 - Abundance of poor-quality medications

 No major new types of antibiotics have been developed in the last 30 years (World Health Organization, Antimicrobial Resistance: Global Report on Surveillance 2014).
-Key regulatory authorities, including the U.S. Food and Drug Administration, have encouraged the development of newer, more effective drugs to treat antibiotic infections.
+In a 2017 report, the WHO warned that the world is running out of antibiotics, and that many new antibiotics in development are too similar to existing antibiotic classes.
+Consequently, those investigational antibiotics are unlikely to work against many current types of resistance, rendering them essentially useless in the long term.
+Meanwhile, key regulatory authorities, including the U.S. Food and Drug Administration, have encouraged the development of newer, more effective drugs to treat antibiotic infections.